SlavkoPrytula/MoviesMapGenerator/README.md

 ### HTML
 - ##### Tags
-  - <script src=...></script> - If we want to refer to .js file that was previously saved before on website.
+  - script src=... - If we want to refer to .js file that was previously saved before on website.
-  - <link rel...> - Specifies the way current documents are linked.
+  - link rel... - Specifies the way current documents are linked.
-  - <a href=.../> - Specifies the URL of the page the link follows to.
+  - a href=... - Specifies the URL of the page the link follows to.
-  - <style> - This tag is used to define the style of the page.
+  - style - This tag is used to define the style of the page.
-  - <meta name=.../> - Provides metadata for the URL page.
+  - meta name=... - Provides metadata for the URL page.
-  - <head> - Defines the title for the URL page.
+  - head - Defines the title for the URL page.
-  - <body> - Defines URL's document body.
+  - body - Defines URL's document body.
-  - <div class=...></div> - Creates a class and makes all elements with the same class name to secrtain style.
+  - div class=... - Creates a class and makes all elements with the same class name to secrtain style.
-  - <div id=...></div> - The ID of the element of the class.
+  - div id=... - The ID of the element of the class.

 ### INFORMATION